e-mail: thaiprivatehand@gmail.com

 Auction 70 25-29 May 2021.

-Complete set of imitative zodiac gold mohurs.
+Complete set of imitative Jahangir's zodiac gold mohurs.

 Rearrange obverse and reverse images of Heritage Auctions Europe, auction 70, clockwise for easy detection.